MPE's Renewable Energy Portfolio

 Approximately 4,000 kilowatt-hours a year of electricity (2.07 kW nameplate capacity).
 This project came online in 2010, and was partially funded by MPE.

-MPE purchases net-metered solar power from more than 90 of its members.
-Cumulatively, these renewable energy systems generate approximately 1,200 MWH a year.
+MPE purchases net-metered and DG solar power from more than 150 of its members.
+Cumulatively, these renewable energy systems generate approximately 2.2 million kilowatt-hours of electricity a year.

 - Wholesale PV Generation (regionally generated)